Business phone bills are still eating up far too much of most companies’ budgets.

 #5 Secure Network Infrastructure

-Protect your network with firewalls, anti-virus programs, and intrusion detection systems.
+Protect your network with firewalls, anti-virus programs for computer protection, and intrusion detection systems.
 Conduct frequent security assessments of your network to identify and rectify vulnerabilities.

 #6 Employee Training and Awareness

 Educate your team about VoIP fraud, DDoS attacks, and Vishing schemes that could compromise your VoIP system.
+It’s important for your employees to be aware of all possible threats, and fortunately, frameworks like the MITRE ATT&CK provide a solid foundation of knowledge about cyberattack tactics and techniques, as well as cyber defense strategies.
 Knowledgeable employees are less likely to inadvertently expose your system to risks.

 Conclusion